14 VCs for Your Retail Tech Startup | Rho

 Image of Mu Ventures - Top VCs in Retail Technology

-Mu Ventures is a New York-based venture capital firm that invests in pre-seed and seed-stage companies building commerce enablement technologies.
+Mu Ventures is a New York-based venture capital firm that invests in commerce enablement.
+They focus on providing pre-seed and seed capital to startups building foundational technologies for the retail industry.

 • Founded: 2022

-• Notable investments: Balance, Alloy Automation, and Qonsent
+• Notable portfolio companies: Balance, Alloy Automation, Qonsent

 • Portfolio size: 20 investments